Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 A gondola ride can seem like a touristy and expensive pastime to many.
 And they’re right.
 On the other hand, a gondola ride is a part of Venice and it takes you to places you don’t normally get to see.

-The price for a 40-minute gondola ride is €80 during the day and €100 for 35 minutes in the evening after 7pm.
-The price is for the whole gondola, i.e. 6 people.
+The price for a 30-minute gondola ride is €80 during the day and after 19 in the evening.
+120 € per hour.
+The price is valid for the whole gondola, i.e. 6 people.
 You can buy in advance shared gondola ride for 30 € per person.

-Grand Canal
+12. Grand Canal

 The most famous and largest canal in Venice.
 The Grand Canal is 4 km long and separates one half of Venice from the other.

-Rialto Bridge (Ponte de Rialto)
+13. Rialto Bridge (Ponte di Rialto)

 The most famous and oldest bridge in front of the Grand Canal.
 And also the most iconic and photographed.
 That’s the Rialto Bridge, where there’s a queue for most of the day to get your photo taken.

-The 400-year-old bridge is one of the 4 bridges that cross the famous canal.
-Until the 19th century, these bridges were even the only way you could cross the canal.
 The Istrian stone bridge consists of 3 parallel staircases – 2 are on the edges and the central staircase is flanked by shops selling souvenirs, Murano glass and jewellery.

 The Rialto Bridge connects the San Marco district, with the Doge’s Palace and St Mark’s Basilica, to Venice’s oldest district, San Paolo, with the Rialto Market.

-Rialto Market
+14. Rialto Market

 Since I mentioned the Rialto market, let’s talk more about it as well.